Parsi Gos ni Curry

-Add 3 cups of water bring it to a boil and cook for 45 minutes.
+Add 3 cups of water, bring it to a boil, and cook it for 45 minutes.

-Add the potaotes, fried onions and curry leaves.
-Cook for another 45 minutes
+Add the potatoes, fried onions, and curry leaves.
+Cook for another 45 minutes.

-Generally most nuts and seeds are dry roasted to refresh them allowing their natural oils to come up to the surface before grinding.
+Generally, most nuts and seeds are dry roasted to refresh them, allowing their natural oils to come to the surface before grinding.

-Traditionally tomatoes cut in half are added on a Parsi Gos ni Curry.
+Traditionally, tomatoes cut in half are added to a Parsi Gos ni Curry.
 These are placed on top of the curry at the very end.
-Just to steam and be soft enough to cut into.
+It just needs to steam and be soft enough to cut into.

 Crush the green chillies if you want it spicier and add 2 extra for a kick.